G♯ Phrygian Scale

 G♯ Phrygian Piano Diagram

-This diagram highlights which keys belong to the G♯ Phrygian scale, which is helpful for visualizing whole steps, half steps, and characteristic tones such as the flat 2 (A), which gives this scale its signature sound.
+This diagram highlights which keys belong to the G♯ Phrygian scale, which is helpful for visualizing whole steps, half steps, and the overall shape of the scale on the keyboard.

 G♯ Phrygian Scale Formula and Intervals